-Surgeries at DentalPlus are performed by Doctor Aiden Yeo.
+Surgeries at DentalPlus are performed by Dr Aidan Yeo.

 Problems Caused by Impacted Wisdom Teeth

-Bacteria and food particles can gather around the partially erupted wisdom tooth, causing it or the nearby tooth to rot.
+Plaque and food particles can gather around the partially erupted wisdom tooth, causing it and/or the adjacent tooth to rot.

-Improperly erupted wisdom teeth are breeding grounds for bacteria and may cause tooth infection of the overlying gums.
-This can cause infection, bad breath, pain, limited jaw movement and swelling.
+Improperly erupted wisdom teeth are breeding grounds for bacteria and may cause infection of the overlying gums.
+This infection can cause pain, bad breath, limited jaw movement and swelling.

-Formulation of cysts or tumours around an impacted tooth can occur, leading to destruction of surrounding jawbone and neighbouring teeth.
+Formation of cysts or tumours around an impacted tooth can occur, leading to the destruction of surrounding jawbone and neighbouring teeth.
 These conditions may require complex and extensive treatment.

 As problems can develop silently, regular dental checkups are advisable.